jameslawler/notes/docs/portuguese-language/verbs/todo2/formar.md

 ## Writing Prompts

-1. Descreva um momento em que você formou uma opinião sobre um assunto importante.
+1. Descreva um momento em que você precisou formar uma opinião rápida.
+Describe a time when you needed to form a fast opinion.
-2. Conte sobre como você formou um grupo para resolver um problema.
+2. Escreva sobre como você formou um grupo para resolver um problema.
+Write us about how you formed a group to solve a problem.
 3. Escreva sobre um projeto futuro que você formará com outras pessoas.
+Write about an upcoming project you will form with others.